 cfy certificates commands handle certificates’ maintenance procedures.

-Certificates are used by Cloudify for TLS based secure communication between the different Cloudify components and between the user interface and the Cloudify manager.
-Certificates are set during the initial deployment of the Cloudify management (cluster or all-in-one), but later maintenance and replacement of the certificates may be required as a result of regulatory compliance demand, certificate expiration, or revocation due to security breach.
+Certificates are used by Cloudify for TLS based secure communication between the different Cloudify components and between the user interface and the Cloudify Manager.
+Certificates are set during the initial deployment of the Cloudify Manager (cluster or all-in-one), but later maintenance and replacement of the certificates may be required as a result of regulatory compliance demand, certificate expiration, or revocation due to security breach.
 Follow this procedure when certificates’ replacement is required:

 - Generate the replace-certificates configuration file using

 cfy certificates generate-replace-config.
 This file should be filled with the new certificates’ paths.

 cfy certificates replace.
 This command uses the filled configuration file from the previous step.

 Replacing certificates can only be done before the existing certificates expire.

 Generates the replace-certificates configuration file.
 Please fill in the generated file with the new certificates’ paths and save it.

 - In case you are using a management cluster, the cluster instances’ private IPs will be filled automatically.
 If your CLI is on a host that is not part of the cluster network, you can specify the instances’ public IPs instead.

 - The generated configuration file will be different depending on the deployment topology - all-in-one manager or a management cluster.